Ancient Celtic religion: Origins

+Legacy

-After the Roman Empire's conquest of Gaul (58–51 BC) and southern Britain (43 AD), Celtic religion there underwent some Romanisation, resulting in a syncretic Gallo-Roman religion with deities such as Lenus Mars, Apollo Grannus, and Telesphorus.
+After the Roman Empire's conquest of Gaul (58–51 BCE) and southern Britain (43 CE), Celtic religion there underwent some Romanization, resulting in a syncretic Gallo-Roman religion with deities such as Lenus Mars, Apollo Grannus, and Telesphorus.

 The Gauls gradually converted to Christianity from the third century onward.
-After the end of Roman rule in Britain (c.410 AD) Celtic paganism began to be replaced by Anglo-Saxon paganism over much of what became England.
+After the end of Roman rule in Britain (c.
+410 CE), Celtic paganism began to be replaced by Anglo-Saxon paganism over much of what became England.
 The Celtic populations of Britain and Ireland gradually converted to Christianity from the fifth century onward.
-However, Celtic paganism left a legacy in many of the Celtic nations, influenced mythology and in the 20th century served as the basis for a new religious movement, Celtic Neopaganism.
+However, Celtic paganism left a legacy in many of the Celtic nations, influenced mythology and in the 20th century served as the basis for a new religious movement, Celtic neopaganism.

+Some figures from medieval Irish mythology are believed to be versions of earlier deities.
+According to Miranda Aldhouse-Green, the Celts were also animists, believing that every part of the natural world had a spirit.